mangotomato/guardian/README.md

 We have the requirement for publishing our service to public more urgent as the rapid bussiness explosion.
 So, Guardian comes up.
 As a API gateway, guardian is a edge service, provide single entry to access backend service.
 Guardian designed for protecting backend service.

+Guardian in chinese name is 郁垒神荼[yù lǜ shēn shū].

 Guardian has the following features:
 - **API Lifecycle Management**